dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 young.
 Therefore, it is recommended to use FrodoKEM in combination with a classical scheme (e.g., based on elliptic curves) while our confidence in the security of lattice schemes increases over time.

+## Seed-Format Keys and Binding Properties

+The secret key (sk = keySeed) deterministically derives all internal key generation values (s, seedSE, z) from a single seed via SHAKE.
+This structurally prevents an adversary from independently manipulating components of the secret key, which strengthens the malicious binding (MAL-BIND) properties of FrodoKEM.

+With an expanded secret key representation where s, seedA, b, S^T, and pkh are stored independently, an adversary who can craft secret keys could potentially manipulate the implicit rejection value s or the cached public key hash pkh independently of the other key components.
+This is analogous to the attacks on ML-KEM's expanded key format described by Schmieg.
+By defining the secret key as keySeed, all components are deterministically bound to a single value, closing this class of attacks: any modification to the seed produces entirely different derived values with overwhelming probability under the assumption that SHAKE is a secure extendable-output function.

+Implementations that cache expanded key material for performance MUST treat it as secret key material and SHOULD verify consistency with keySeed if the cached values are loaded from persistent storage.

+## Multi-Target Security

+The multi-target (multi-user, multi-ciphertext) security of FrodoKEM is addressed by the salted Fujisaki-Okamoto transform used in the standard (non-ephemeral) variants.
+The seed-format key generation does not affect the multi-target security bounds, which depend on the message space size and salt length rather than on the internal structure of key generation.
+Under the assumption that SHAKE is a secure XOF, the joint distribution of (s, seedSE, z) derived from a uniformly random keySeed is computationally indistinguishable from three independent random values of the appropriate lengths.

 # IANA Considerations